ioBroker/adapter-react-5/README.md

 }
 ```

-4. Replace `index.js` with following code to support themes:
+4. Replace `index.js` with the following code to support themes:
 ```
 import React from 'react';
 import ReactDOM from 'react-dom';